-you sometimes feel that your eating may be out of control?
+How do you feel about yourself?
+Has anyone asked you if you were having problems with your eating?
+Do you sometimes feel that your eating may be out of control?

-Mental Disorders of Behaviour: (ADHD, Substance Related Disorders, Conduct Disorder)
+Mental Disorders of Behavior: ADHD, Substance Related Disorders, Conduct Disorder